jakintosh/coffer/README.md

 ## CLI Environments

+The `coffer` CLI stores all of its settings in a single `config.json` file under the configuration directory (default `~/.config/coffer`).
-The `coffer` CLI can store multiple sets of credentials and URLs under named environments.
-Use `coffer auth env` to manage them:
+This file tracks the active environment and, for each environment, the API key and base URL.
+Use `coffer auth env` to manage the entries:

 ```sh
 # list configured environments ("*" marks the active one)